A Quantitative Geometric Approach to Neural-Network Smoothness: Introduction

-In theory, activation functions in a neural network are correlated, and the supremum of all feasible activation patterns induces the \emph{true} global Lipschitz constant.
-In practice, we can treat all activations independently, and consider the maximum gradient norm over all possible activation patterns.
-This upper bound of Lipschitz constant, which we call the \emph{Formal Global Lipschitz} (FGL) constant, is also beneficial for certifying the robustness of neural networks~\cite{lipreg,lipopt,chen2020semialgebraic,certified_def,lipsdp,anti_lipSDP}.
-Throughout the paper, we will mainly consider the estimation of FGL for $\ell_\infty$ and $\ell_2$-perturbations.

-We address the estimation from the quantitative geometric perspective.
+We address the Lipschitz constant estimation from the quantitative geometric perspective.
 Quantitative geometry aims to understand geometric structures via quantitative parameters, and has connections with many mathematical disciplines, such as functional analysis and combinatorics~\citep{quant_geo}.
 In computer science, quantitative geometry plays a central role in understanding the approximability of discrete optimization problems.
 We approach those hard discrete optimization problems by considering the efficiently solvable continuous counterparts, and analyze the precision loss due to relaxation, which is often the SDP relaxation~\citep{maxcut,nest,cut-norm}.
-By adopting the quantitative geometric approach, we can immediately understand the computational hardness and approximability of FGL estimation.
-Our algorithms on two-layer networks are the natural SDP relaxations using the quantitative geometric perspective.
+The natural SDP relaxations for the intractable problems usually induce the optimal known polynomial time algorithms~\citep{sepr}.
+By adopting the quantitative geometric approach, we can immediately understand the computational hardness and approximability of FGL estimations.
+Our algorithms on two-layer networks are the natural SDP relaxations from the quantitative geometric perspective.

-Recent works on FGL estimation for $\ell_\infty$-perturbations employ polynomial optimization methods~\citep{lipopt,chen2020semialgebraic}.
+\citet{lipopt} employed polynomial optimization methods on the FGL estimation for $\ell_\infty$-perturbations.
 Polynomial optimization is a very general framework, and many problems can be cast in this framework~\citep{motzkin_straus_1965,maxcut}.
-Therefore, we argue that this is not a precise characterization of the FGL estimation problem.
+Therefore, we argue that this is not a precise characterization of the FGL-estimation problem.
 On the other hand, there are also several SDP-based techniques for FGL estimations. \citet{certified_def} proposed an SDP algorithm to estimate the FGL for $\ell_\infty$-perturbations of two layer networks, and \citet{lipsdp} devised an SDP algorithm to estimate the $\ell_2$-FGL.
-We will demonstrate the intricate relationships between our algorithms and these existing SDP relaxations on two-layer networks, and their relationships in return inspires us to design a complete framework and algorithms for FGL estimations on multi-layer networks.
+We will demonstrate the intricate relationships between our algorithms and these existing SDPs on two-layer networks.